Emmacharleswilson/Pepper-Jacks/README.md

 **Manage Reservations**: Logged in users are able to view the 'manage reservations' page, on this page they are shown any reservation enquiries they have previously made using the email address associated with their user account.

-The reservation ID is displayed at the top of the reservation item so they can be easily identified, the reservation status is also given a coloured background, depending on what the status is, to give the user a visual representation of this status.
+The reservation ID is displayed at the top of the reservation item so they can be easily identified.

 There are also edit & delete buttons, users are able to edit or delete existing reservations they have that are either 'confirmed' or 'pending'.